DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ### Orientation Change

-Although I employed responsive design when creating this game, it is still intended to operate in portrait mode.<br>Therefore, when used on a device which has a height in landscape mode less than that of a Nest Hub, that is, 600 pixels;<br>
-an alert message will be displayed prompting the user to use the device in portrait mode.<br>
+Although I employed responsive design when creating this game, it is still intended to operate in portrait mode.<br>Therefore, when used on a device which has a height in landscape mode less than that of a Nest Hub, that is, <br>600 pixels; an alert message will be displayed prompting the user to use the device in portrait mode.<br>

 ![image](https://user-images.githubusercontent.com/91061592/235243596-bfa014ac-0d41-4ffc-b29b-5ffbcc5d6c1f.png)